Background pattern

 If you are taking rabeprazol once a day, the tablets should be taken preferably before breakfast.

 Swallow the tablet whole.
-Do not crush or chew the tablet.
+Do not chew or crush the tablet.

-The usual dose is 20 mg per day in the morning, usually for 4 weeks.
-Your doctor will decide if you continue treatment for another 4 weeks.
+The usual dose is 20 mg once a day for 4 weeks.
+Your doctor will decide if you need to continue treatment for another 4 weeks.

-The usual dose is 20 mg per day in the morning, usually for 6 weeks.
-Your doctor will decide if you continue treatment for another 6 weeks.
+The usual dose is 20 mg once a day for 6 weeks.
+Your doctor will decide if you need to continue treatment for another 6 weeks.

 The usual dose is 20 mg once a day for 4-8 weeks.

 The usual maintenance dose is 10 mg or 20 mg once a day.
-If you are on long-term treatment, you should visit your doctor for periodic dose and symptom reviews.
+If you are on long-term treatment, you should see your doctor regularly to review your treatment and symptoms.

-Treatment to relieve symptoms of moderate to severe gastroesophageal reflux disease (GERD)
+Treatment of symptoms of moderate to very severe GORD

 The usual dose is 10 mg once a day for 4 weeks.

-If symptoms do not disappear in 4 weeks, consult your doctor.
-After the first 4-week treatment, if symptoms reappear, your doctor may instruct you to take a 10 mg tablet as needed to control your symptoms.
+If symptoms do not disappear after 4 weeks, consult your doctor.
+After the first 4-week treatment, if symptoms return, your doctor may tell you to take a 10 mg tablet when needed to control your symptoms.

-The usual initial dose is 60 mg once a day.
+The usual starting dose is 60 mg once a day.
 The dose may be adjusted by your doctor depending on how you respond to treatment.
 You may be given up to 60 mg twice a day.
-Your doctor will tell you how many tablets to take, when to take them, and for how long to take them.
+Your doctor will tell you how many tablets to take, when to take them and for how long you need to take them.

 The usual dose is 20 mg twice a day in combination with two antibiotics.
 The recommended combination is: